HalitCan17/HalitCan17/README.md

 - 🎓 I'm currently a 2nd year **Software Engineering** student.
 - 💻 I’m currently focusing on **.NET Core, C# and Software Architectures**.
 - 📚 I’m deeply interested in **Data Structures, Algorithms, and Design Patterns**.
-- 🚀 My goal is to build scalable web applications and become a proficient Backend Engineer.
+- 🚀 My goal is to build scalable web applications and become a proficient Full Stack Engineer.
-- 🛍️ Check out my **StoreApp** repository to see my work on Layered Architecture!

 <br/>